 That’s not too bad, right?
 I mean I had to get home.

 The problem was that this incident became the norm.
-Anytime something went wrong, my credit card played superhero and would save my butt.
+Anytime something went wrong, my credit card played superhero and would save me.

 And that’s not okay.

 Had I been living on a budget with at least a small emergency fund, I could have avoided going into debt during an already crappy time.

 An emergency is not an excuse to go into debt.
 In fact, it should actually be the reason you start taking money seriously and creating a plan.